joaoaraujo1/js_puzzles2023/README.md

-# js_puzzles2023
-Solutions for Jane Street's Puzzels of the Month
+# Jane Street's Puzzels of the Month
+I submit under the alias of *Neuro*.

+January, 2023 - Done